J.D. Davis Player Props: Giants vs. Pirates

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 47 hits, batting .278 this season with 17 extra-base hits.
+- Davis leads San Francisco in total hits (47) this season while batting .276 with 17 extra-base hits.

-- Among qualifying batters, he ranks 48th in batting average, while his on-base percentage ranks 40th and he is 38th in slugging.
+- Among the qualified hitters in MLB action, he ranks 49th in batting average, 32nd in on-base percentage, and 41st in slugging.

-- Davis has had an RBI in 16 games this year (32.7%), including seven multi-RBI outings (14.3%).
+- Davis has picked up a hit in 58.0% of his 50 games this year, with multiple hits in 28.0% of those games.

+- In 16 games this season (32.0%), Davis has picked up an RBI, and in seven of those games (14.0%) he had two or more.
 He has also driven in three or more of his team's runs in five contests.

+- In 19 of 50 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.